djacura/AGame/README.md

 # **Credits**

 ### Content
-- The text for most of the site was added my myself and some of the games info were copied from the game website [Game](https://www.game.co.uk).
+- The text for most of the site was added by myself and some of the game info was copied from the game website [Game](https://www.game.co.uk).
-- The description and info for the products was mostly taken from the [Corsair](https://www.corsair.com/uk/en/) Website and also added myself.
+- The description and info for the products were mostly taken from the [Corsair](https://www.corsair.com/uk/en/) Website and also added myself.
 - And the products including the info were taken from the [Numskull](http://www.numskull.com/) website.
 - I even included my game I made for my MS2 project in the games section of the site to show that project off.